 It’s hard to imagine that people used to live surrounded by these beautiful objects, and that, for me, is a huge part of the excitement of visiting such museums.

-Tip: A new restaurant, ‘Le Camondo‘, has opened its doors, serving a menu lined with French and Italian dishes with a twist.
-A nice quiet, shielded spot with a hidden courtyard.
+Tip: The museum’s restaurant, ‘Le Camondo‘, serves a menu lined with French and Italian dishes with a twist.
+A nice quiet, shielded spot with a hidden courtyard – perfect for the upcoming sunny days.